Sapp Battery Salvage

 From the early 1970s until 1980, a battery recycling facility operated at the site.
 Recycling operations included opening lead-acid batteries, removing the lead for recycling and discharging battery acid and plastic battery casings into an on-site pond and surrounding swamps and wetlands.
 In 1983, EPA listed the site on the NPL.
 The site is not currently in use.

 Site investigations found contamination in ground water, surface water, soil and sediment that could potentially harm people in the area.
 Contamination resulted from facility operations.
 Contaminants of concern include lead.
+At present, the soil, surface water and sediment cleanups are complete and the threats to human health and the environment are under control.
+The threat of groundwater exposure is under control because of site restrictions and groundwater use restrictions.

 Ground water contamination affected the Floridan Aquifer, which is the primary drinking water source for nearby residents.
 The Northwest Florida Water Management District has listed the site and nearby surrounding area as a ground water delineation area, which means all wells placed in the area require the District’s approval.